neelkotak13/neel_kotak.github.io/projects/AFROTC.md

 leadership skills.
 This would probably become the best decision of my life.
 After a semester, I was awarded a 3.5 year scholarship, which I accepted.
 The skills I learned are invaluable, the experiences were indispensable, and the people were unforgettable.
-Being an AFROTC Cadet becomes a lifestyle, I became a part of something bigger than myself, and I became immersed in my training and are molded into an adept leader.
+Being an AFROTC Cadet becomes a lifestyle, I became a part of something bigger than myself, and I became immersed in my training with the hope to be molded into an adept leader.

 <img class="ui large left floated image" src="../images/formation.jpg">
 # Training/Classes